 Limited liability Partnership

-An LLP can be formed by registering a name at Companies House for a fee of £20 or £50 for same day registration.
-You need at least two people as the designated members and responsible for getting the accounts audited, sending an annual return to Companies House and so on.
+An LLP can be formed by registering a name at Companies House for a fee.
+You need at least two people as the designated members and responsible for getting the accounts audited, sending an confirmation statement to Companies House and so on.
 Accountants at Concise provide LLP registration services for a fee where we will handle your registration application for you.